-All work permit applications should be submitted to The Directorate of Immigration, which will then forward your application to the Directorate of Labour which is responsible for processing all work permit applications.
-To avoid delays in the processing of your application, please ensure that all the requested information and supporting documents are included in the original application package.
-Also ensure that your documents are of good quality and that both you and your employer have signed your application.
+All work permit applications should be submitted to, which will then forward your application to the , where all work permit applications are processed and issued.
+To avoid processing delays of your application, please ensure that all the requested information and supporting documents are included in the original application package.
+Ensure that your documents are in order and that both you and your employer have signed your application.

 Temporary work permit for a job that requires expert knowledge